Sephor/LuaExpression/README.md

 The following limitations apply:

-* Numerals cannot be hexadecimal constants with practional part or binary exponent
+* Numerals cannot be hexadecimal constants with fractional part or binary exponent
 * unop can only be ‘-’ or ‘not’

 ##Usage